intelliChirp/SNAW/README.md

 ~~~~
 py api.py
 ~~~~
 This will start the server on your machine.
-The last line printed to the terminal should show:‘Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)’
+The last line printed to the terminal should show:‘Running on [URL-PATH] (Press CTRL+C to quit)’

-Open a web browser, and paste ‘​http://127.0.0.1:5000/​’ into the URL.
+Open a web browser, and paste the URL path into a browsers address bar.

 You should now be at the homepage of SNAW